Meowlan/cubos/README.md

 - [highscore]
 - better ui
 - vfx & sfx
-- connect texture of rocks together when next to each other
+- connect texture of rocks when next to each other

 [] = not sure